sisay2405/Phiscal-fitness-app/README.md

    ```sh
    npm install
    ```
-4. Enter your firebase link in your `.env` file in your backend
+4. Enter your firebase configuration details in your `.env` file in your backend
    ```js
    REACT_APP_FIREBASE_API_KEY = 'ENTER YOUR API KEY';
    REACT_APP_FIREBASE_AUTH_DOMAIN = 'ENTER YOUR FIREBASE_AUTH_DOMAIN';